-Regular beef not only comes from cattle fed all sorts of by-products instead of grass but are treated with hormones and antibiotics.
+Non-grass fed beef not only comes from cattle fed all sorts of by-products instead of grass but they are also treated with hormones and antibiotics.
 Why?
-Because hormones and antibiotics make an animal grew faster and bigger.
-It is more profitable.
+Because the cheaper feed – grain, soy, etc. are not the regular food for cows and it affects their stomach and thus the antibiotics.
+And the hormones make an animal grew faster and bigger.
+Both are more profitable.

 Xenoestrogen: Xeno means foreign.
 Xenoestogens are found in many food sources.
-They can enter the food we eat from sources including not only an animal who was fed hormones, but the pesticides used to grow vegetables, pharmaceuticals, plastics, etc. etc. These foreign hormones, unlike estrogen produced by the body, doesn’t quickly flush out of the body but they remain circulating or stored in the body.
+They can enter the food we eat from sources including not only an animal that was fed hormones, but the pesticides used to grow vegetables, pharmaceuticals, plastics, etc. etc. These foreign hormones, unlike estrogen produced by the body, don’t quickly flush out of the body but they remain circulating or stored in the body.

 So what happens when we eat meat full of hormones?
 What happens when we eat vegetables treated with pesticides that contain these xenoestrogens?

 We have hormones in our food that they didn’t have in the 1800s.
-In the 1800s they were more likely to take herbs or homeopathic remedies than pharmaceuticals.
-It wasn’t until the beginning of the 20th century with the introduction of insulin and penicillin in the 1920s and 30s that the development of the modern pharmaceutical industry really began.
+In the 1800s they were more likely to take natural plant medicine (herbs, plant based therapy, flower essences, etc.) or homeopathic remedies than pharmaceuticals.
+Although the development of petrochemicals started the pharmaceutical companies in 1880, it wasn’t until the beginning of the 20th century with the introduction of insulin and penicillin in the 1920s and 30s that the development of the modern pharmaceutical industry really began.

 So why are people taller 150 years later?
 These food additives just might have something to do with why so many people are larger in height and in weight.